Top 5 MCP Gateways for Regulated Industries in 2026

 Key capabilities for regulated industries:

-- Azure Active Directory (Entra ID) integration: Native enterprise authentication and authorization through existing Microsoft identity infrastructure
+• Microsoft Entra ID integration: Native enterprise authentication through existing Microsoft identity infrastructure.

-- Azure Monitor and App Insights: Comprehensive observability through Microsoft's monitoring stack for organizations already invested in Azure
+• Azure Monitor and App Insights: Observability through Microsoft's monitoring stack for organizations already invested in Azure.

-- Compliance inheritance: Leverages Azure's existing compliance certifications (SOC 2, HIPAA BAA, ISO 27001) for organizations operating within the Microsoft cloud
+• Compliance inheritance: Inherits Azure's existing certifications (SOC 2, HIPAA BAA, ISO 27001) for organizations operating within the Microsoft cloud.

-- Open-source AKS option: Deploy within your own Kubernetes clusters for full infrastructure control
+• Open-source AKS option: Deploys within your own Kubernetes clusters for infrastructure control.

-The Azure MCP Gateway is the natural choice for organizations with deep Microsoft/Azure investments.
-The primary limitation is vendor lock-in to the Azure ecosystem.
-Teams using multi-cloud or non-Azure infrastructure will find the integration benefits less compelling.
+The Azure MCP Gateway is a natural choice for organizations with deep Microsoft and Azure investments.
+The primary limitation is vendor lock-in to the Azure ecosystem; teams running multi-cloud or non-Azure infrastructure may prefer a cloud-neutral in-VPC deployment.

 5. Docker MCP Gateway

-The Docker MCP Gateway brings container orchestration workflows to MCP server management, leveraging the Docker MCP Catalog with hundreds of pre-built servers.
+The Docker MCP Gateway brings container orchestration workflows to MCP server management, using the Docker MCP Catalog with hundreds of pre-built servers.

 Key capabilities for regulated industries:

-- Container isolation: CPU and memory limits prevent resource exhaustion attacks, and cryptographically signed images protect the supply chain
+• Container isolation: CPU and memory limits guard against resource-exhaustion attacks, and cryptographically signed images protect the supply chain.

-- Supply chain security: Container signing addresses supply chain vulnerabilities that have affected the MCP ecosystem
+• Supply-chain security: Image signing addresses supply-chain vulnerabilities that have affected the MCP ecosystem.

-Docker's MCP Gateway is ideal for organizations already standardized on container workflows that need security through isolation.
-The trade-off is 50 to 200ms latency overhead compared to purpose-built gateways, and limited governance and policy management compared to full-featured MCP gateway platforms.
+Docker's MCP Gateway is a fit for container-first teams that need security through isolation.
+The trade-offs are 50 to 200ms of latency overhead versus purpose-built gateways and limited governance, as the LLM gateway buyer's guide details for production-scale criteria.

 Choosing the Right MCP Gateway for Your Compliance Requirements